christianbaje/Module-2-Project/README.md

-# AVAXETH-Module-2-Project-
+# AVAXETH-Module-2-Project-Updated

-This is a simple React application that allows users to connect their MetaMask wallet, view their Ethereum balance, deposit and withdraw ETH, and see the balance in Philippine Pesos.
+This is a simple React application that allows users to connect their MetaMask wallet, view their Ethereum balance, deposit and withdraw ETH, and see the **balance converted ito Philippine Pesos.**

 ## Prerequisites